4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 The JVM divides memory between two locations known as the heap space and stack memory for managing the application runtime and Objects.
 The two locations differ by their design and properties that effect their function and efficiency of memory use.
 </p>
 <p>
-In this blog, I am going to review the responsibilities between the heap space and stack memory to the JVM.
-By understanding the differences between the heap space and stack memory, we may be better positioned to improve our application runtime performance through design.
+In this blog, I am going to review the responsibilities between the heap and stack to the JVM.
+By understanding the differences between the heap and stack, we may be better positioned to improve our application runtime performance through design.
 </p>

 <br>
 <h4>The heap space</h4>
 <p>
 The heap space is created when the JVM starts as a dynamic space for allocating storage of Java Objects.
-The heap space is obtained by the JVM from the operating system as a fixed space for the lifetime of the application.
-The heap space is described as <i>dynamic</i> as it allocates memory during runtime of the application.
+The heap is obtained by the JVM from the operating system as a fixed space for the lifetime of the application.
+The heap is described as <i>dynamic</i> as it allocates memory during runtime of the application.
 </p>
 <p>
-When Objects are assigned to the heap space, they are globally accessible by all threads of the application, however they are not necessarily thread-safe.
+When Objects are assigned to the heap, they are globally accessible by all threads of the application, however they are not necessarily thread-safe.
 Objects can be designed to be thread safe as discussed in my blog <a href="https://aneesh.co.uk/creating-multi-threaded-visibility">here</a>.
 </p>
 The heap space is divided into two 'generations' for storage: old and new.
 The generational divide is used to determine how Objects are stored, retained and removed from the heap space at runtime.
 The heap space uses a garbage collector to mark and sweep Objects when the young generation reaches capacity.
 You can read more about the garbage collector in my blog <a target="_blank" href="https://aneesh.co.uk/how-the-jvm-manages-memory">here</a>.
 </p>
 <p>
 The impact of the garbage collector upon the JVM performance can be significant.
-The heap space Object management is therefore a broad area to inspect and resolve for runtime performance enhancement.<br>
+Object management from the heap is therefore a valuable area to inspect and resolve for runtime performance enhancement.<br>
-When the heap space is full, java will throw a <code>java.lang.OutOfMemoryError</code> exception.
+When the heap is full, java will throw a <code>java.lang.OutOfMemoryError</code> exception.
 </p>

 <br>